 - This Skip Hop Portable Changing Mat was recommended by a friend and I honestly can’t say enough about it.
 It’s fashionable, yet functional, AND machine washable.
 WIN, WIN!

 - Baby carrier

 - This was the one piece of gear that we decided to splurge on.
 There are a wide range of strollers out there, but we ultimately went with the UPPAbaby Vista.
-It's truly a "workhorse" stroller with an incredible turn radius.
+It’s truly a “workhorse” stroller with an incredible turn radius.
 The ultimate selling points were that it comes with a bassinet (amazing for going on walks with an infant and can be used as a bedside bassinet too).
 It converts into a double stroller infant/ toddler if you buy a Rumble Seat (for when baby #2 arrives).
 You can also attach the UPPAbaby VISTA PiggyBack Ride-Along Board to allow your toddler to join in the stroll, even when they are too tired to walk on their own.
 This has hands down been one of the best baby purchases I’ve made.
 It’s well worth the investment!

 Handy extras to keep baby happy

 - Pro tip: Don’t go crazy buying pacifiers until you know what style nipple your baby prefers.
 (Yes, there are different shapes and sizes.
 Isla loves some and will not take others.)

 - All-time BEST pacifier purchase: In addition to traditional binkies, Isla has absolutely LOVED her WubbaNub Giraffe Pacifier.
 The adorable stuffed giraffe that’s attached gives her something soft and comforting to hold on to.